afifurrohman-id/100DaysOfCloud/Journey/012/Readme.md

 ## Next Steps

-- Remote Instance using SSH
+- Know more about Amazon EC2

 ## Social Proof